 From the Airport

 Pick up a rental car at the airport - see our car rental recommendations - then it's a quick journey along the A18 autostrada, taking the Zafferana Etnea exit.
-Alternatively the hotel can provide a transfer, see Rates.
+Alternatively, the hotel can provide a transfer at an extra cost.

 Take a bus from the airport to the main bus station, then take another bus to Fleri.
 From here you will be collected by Monaci delle Terre Nere.